Xbow System Lectures

 RME X 6/Xbow appliance with mesial hookup and archwire segmented distal to canines before Class II spring attachment.

-RME X 6/Xbow after Class II springs removed after over-correction of Class II, shows spring side effect of buccal segment occlusal plane tipping down in front.
-If archwire was not segmented the anterior teeth would have been extruded and tipped lingually into crossbite.
+RME X 6/Xbow after Class II springs were removed after over-correction of Class II, and the spring side effect of the buccal segment occlusal plane tipping down in front was shown.
+If the archwire had not been segmented, the anterior teeth would have been extruded and tipped lingually into crossbite.

 RME X 6/Xbow Cases Treated by Dr. Higgins